Alessandro-Dodon/inflation_forecast/README.md

 # Inflation Forecasting with ML

-This updated university group project focuses on forecasting inflation using various time series techniques.
+This updated university group project (during my BS in Economics at UniBo) focuses on forecasting inflation using various time series techniques.
 The dataset FRED-MD is provided by the Federal Reserve Bank of St. Louis, a trusted authority in macroeconomic data.

 ## Methodology